 Though this condition involves the vertebrae, the most common symptom is not back pain, but rather pain in the legs when you stand for long periods or walk a distance.
 Types of spondylolisthesis include degenerative, which is caused by wear and tear, and isthmic, a small fracture that causes one vertebrae to slip forward on top of the one below it.

 "The staff at Attain are very professional and extremely knowledgeable.
 I have enjoyed my time here.
 I can do much more than I could before I had therapy and I would highly recommend you to a friend or family."

 When the cartilage between the joints wears or completely deteriorates, this is known as a common condition called osteoarthritis.
 Once the cartilage has worn out, there is no cushioning to protect the joints and inflammation and pain can occur.
 The most common forms of this disease affect the hip, spine, knees, elbows and hands, usually due to wear and tear over time.
 The right physical therapy treatment plan can help manage symptoms.

 Degenerative disc disease occurs when the cushion between vertebrae wears away due to age, overuse or herniation.
 The disease typically responds to physical therapy, which can help strengthen and stretch the muscles around the back, helping you regain mobility and strength.

-If you are suffering with back pain and would like to learn more about the various treatment options offered at Attain Physical Therapy, please be sure to book a personalized consult with our talented team today!
+If you are suffering with back pain and would like to learn more about the various treatment options offered at Attain, please be sure to book a personalized consult with our talented team today!
 Call (855) 4 - ATTAIN (288246) or click here to fill out our email contact form.
-Our offices are located in Shrewsbury, Fairfield, Brick, and Toms River, NJ.
 We look forward to serving you!